Skip to main content Skip to secondary navigation

 Solution

-A User Interface for robotic construction that can express robot capabilities in 3D, suggest design decisions at the product level, and evaluate the corresponding cost and schedule impacts.
+A user interface for robotic construction that could express robot capabilities in 3D, suggest design decisions, and evaluate the corresponding cost and schedule impacts.

-Regarding the redesign suggestions, we can consider changes to the physical construction, to the robot product, or even to the target of the task.
+Regarding the design suggestions, we could consider changes to the construction project or to the robot product.

 Icon added value